 Brands which want to show they are caring and customer-focused would use more loyalty-building content.
 They make it clear how much customers mean to them.
 They show the great customer service they offer.

 Remember, the better the blogging experience, the more positively the customer will think about your brand.
 It strengthens the connection between the customer and your brand by reinforcing who you are, and what you care about.

 Drive customer interactions

-Finally, in terms of brand benefits, blogging gives you the opportunity to create direct interactions with your target audience.
+Finally, in terms of brand benefits, blogging allows you to create direct interactions with your audience.

-For example, you encourage them to leave comments, or ask them to contact you if they have further questions.
+For example, you encourage them to leave comments or ask them to contact you if they have any questions.

 You can also highlight these interactions in future blog posts.